History of Connecticut: Under the Fundamental Orders

 The three River Towns, Wethersfield, Windsor and Hartford, had created a general government when faced with the demands of a war.
 On January 14, 1639, freemen from these three settlements ratified the "Fundamental Orders of Connecticut" in what John Fiske called "the first written constitution known to history that created a government.
 It marked the beginnings of American democracy, of which Thomas Hooker deserves more than any other man to be called the father.
 The government of the United States today is in lineal descent more nearly related to that of Connecticut than to that of any of the other thirteen colonies."
 Rapid growth and expansion grew under this new regime.

 On April 22, 1662, the Connecticut Colony succeeded in gaining a Royal Charter that embodied and confirmed the self-government that they had created with the Fundamental Orders.
 The only significant change was that it called for a single Connecticut government with a southern limit at the Long Island Sound, including today Suffolk County on Long Island, and a western limit of the Pacific Ocean, which meant that this charter was still in conflict with the New Netherland colony.

 Indian pressures were relieved for some time by success in the ferocious Pequot War.
 While the Pequots themselves gathered again along the Thames River, other tribes, especially the Mohegans, grew more powerful, though they had a rivalry with the Narragansetts located in Western Rhode Island and Eastern Connecticut, and this rivalry shaped in a large part diplomatic matters between both Indian tribes and colonial affairs.
 King Philip's War (1675–1676) spilled over from Plymouth Colony; Connecticut provided troops and supplies.
 Connecticut's contribution to the war also included the large number of Indian allies they brought into the war, including the Mohegans, led by Uncas and the Pequots, of which a small population had reformed from runaway slaves taken at the end of the Pequot War.
 The participation of Native Allies is in a large part responsible for the Colonial Victory, and this participation was largely due to Connecticut's involvement, as they generally had the best relationships with their local Native tribes, in particular the Mohegans.
 The colonists had seen some Indians as a potential deadly threat, and mobilized during both the Pequot war and King Philip's War to eliminate them.
 More than three-fourths of all adult men provided some form of military service.
-Given the numbers of Native troops fighting with the colonists, along with estimates of Native populations, it is likely that an even larger proportion of Native troops served with Connecticut.
+Given the numbers of Native warriors fighting with the colonists, along with estimates of Native populations, it is likely that an even larger proportion of Native warriors fought as allies of Connecticut.